 1. Walk through the Halls of the Knights

-A thousand years ago the crusaders invaded the holy land to conquer Jerusalem back from the hands of “the Saracens” – the term used at the time to describe the local Arabs.
+A thousand years ago the crusaders invaded the Holy Land to conquer Jerusalem back from the hands of "the Saracens" - the term used at the time to describe the local muslim population.
 This was an age of romance and chivalry, when a knight in shining armour was a very real thing.
-In Akko, you can experience life in a crusader’s town like nowhere else in the world.

 These knights built their own small town in Akko, complete with lively streets, thriving markets and a majestic fortress.
-They lived in Akko for a couple of centuries until the Saracens – lead by Sallah A Din – sent them back to Europe.
+They lived in Akko for a couple of centuries until the Saracens - lead by Sallah A Din - sent them back to Europe.
 Their cherished settlement was then covered in dirt and remained hidden from sight for centuries.
-It was only in 1990 that the city of Akko decided to excavate the ancient town and bring it back to light.
-This ever continuing extensive excavation and preservation project allows us to experience the amazing medieval town of the crusaders in a truly thrilling way.
+It was only in 1990 that archeologists began to excavate the ancient town and bring it back to light.
+This ever-continuing extensive excavation and preservation project allows us to experience the amazing medieval town of the crusaders in a truly thrilling way.

 Armed with an audio guide and a map, you are free to roam the excavated streets and alleys.
 Sounds and colorful moving images bring the streets back to life all around you for a unique multimedia experience.

 One of the tour highlights is seeing the great Dining Halls of the knights.
 You can actually have a wedding here these days, hence the huge tables and benches, medieval style.
 The original stone pillars and the colorful banners of the knights that surround you make it easy to imagine you've traveled back in time.
 Kids and grownups alike love these halls!

 2. Visit the Medieval Market

 Your visit to the Crusaders' Fortress will take you to a beautiful reconstructed market area where artisans engage in medieval crafts and arts.
 You can buy their art or just spend some time looking at them work.
 You are within the excavated city so the location couldn't be more perfect.